alanbbond/virtualnasfic2020/dealers.md

 ---
 # Dealers

-Hours in the Discord will be Saturday 11am to 3pm.

 ## Columbus NASFiC 2020 Virtual Dealer Room FAQ

 Please read this FAQ if you are interested in being a dealer at NASFiC 2020.
 You will be expected to abide by the information and rules presented here if you apply and are accepted into the Virtual Dealer Room.